Major changes have been recently adopted by The American Heart

 -Dental extractions

--Periodontal procedures including surgery, scaling and root planing, probing and recall maintenance
+-Periodontal procedures including surgery, scaling and root planing, probing and recall

 -Dental implant placement and reimplantation of avulsed teeth